aduchini/Final_project/README.md

 ## Technologies Used
 ### A.  Data Cleaning and Analysis
 Pandas in Python will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
-A number of different libraries that can be used for our project are described below:
+A number of different libraries that were used for our project are described below:

-#### 1. Tweepy -
+#### 1. Sentiment Analysis using Vader
-It allows Python to access the Twitter platform/database using its API.
-A twiiter developer account will be required to get access to the API.
-We are still working on this aspect of the project.
+The VADER (Valence Aware Dictionary for sEntiment Reasoning) sentiment analysis model, relies on a dictionary that maps words and other lexical features common to microblogs.
+F1 scores have been calculated to approach 0.95 ([see research paper](https://www.researchgate.net/publication/275828927_VADER_A_Parsimonious_Rule-based_Model_for_Sentiment_Analysis_of_Social_Media_Text)).
+It provides pos, neu, and neg scores, which are ratios for proportions of text that fall in each category (so they add up to 1), as well as a compound score normalized between -1 and 1.
+The Heuristics of VADER are:
+1. Punctuation

-#### 2. WordCloud -
+2. Capitalization
-A wordCloud is referred to as a cluster of words that are shown in different sizes depending on their usage.
-The frequently used words are displayed in bigger bolder font and the lesser used words are shown in smaller font sizes.
-They are also known as text clouds or tag clouds.
+3. Degree modifiers (also called booster words)
+4. Polarity shift due to Conjunctions
+5. Catching Polarity Negation

-#### 3. TextBlob -
+#### 2. Sentiment Analysis using TextBlob
-It si a Python library for text processing.
+It is a Python library for text processing.
 It is used in performing Natural Language Processing tasks such as sentiment analysis, classification, translation, parts of speech tagging and phrase extraction.

 Anaconda prompt will be used to install all the Python libraries.

 ### B.  Database Storage
-PostgreSQL is the database we intend to use, and we will integrate Flask to display the data.
+The final data is exported to SQLite for later access.
+[Current zipped version can be found here](resources/data set/tweets_data.sqlite.zip).
+The [schema used can be found here](resources/schema.sql)

 ### C.  Machine Learning
 SciKitLearn is the Machine Learning library we'll be using to create a classifier.
 Our training and testing setup is